an1mehacker/SR-Economy-Simulator/README.md

   - Trade Good to modifiy, price range modifiers, essential, legality, equilibrium quantity

 Economy Entity:
+An EE can produce more than one trade good.
+For example medicine and drugs.
+Or Common and Rare Minerals.
   - Collection of Order Listing

 Order Listing: